salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

 ## Installing the Heroku Toolbelt

   The Heroku toolbelt is a command line application for creating and managing your applications on Heroku.
-Its a really useful tool.
+It's a really useful tool.
 The toolbelt also contains a Git client, although you can use your own Git client if you prefer.

   When you created your account, the Heroku website directs you to download the Heroku toolbelt.
-It is available from the [Heroku toolbelt website](http://toolbelt.heroku.com) if you do not have it on your development machine.
+It is available from the [Heroku toolbelt website](https://toolbelt.heroku.com/) if you do not have it on your development machine.

   Install the Heroku toolbelt version for your operating system and test it is installed by using the following command

     heroku

-  If the Heroku toolbelt is correctly installed, you will see a list of the Heroku tasks you can carry out.
+  If the Heroku toolbelt is correctly installed, you will see a list of the commands you can run.

 ## Setting up secure access to Heroku (public key)

   When you deploy your application to Heroku it uses a secure shell (SSH) connection.
-This ensures your code is transfered securly and allows a secure way for Heroku to confirm you are authorised to access the application on Heroku.
+This ensures your code is transfered securely and allows a secure way for Heroku to confirm you are authorised to access the application on Heroku.
 This SSH connection requires you to add a public key to your Heroku account.

   The first time you work with Heroku you can use the following command to create a public key for you or upload any existing public key you may have: